slickframework/web-stack/docs/source/manual/getting-started.rst

 ----------

-In order to run the application (assuming you already set your environment to use the suggested alias above) you just need to initiate the container that is configured in the template project lik this:
+In order to run the application (assuming you already set your environment to use the suggested alias above) you just need to initiate the container that is configured in the template project like this:

 .. code-block:: bash

     dc up -d

-This command will start a PHP:7.1 container and link your working directory to the server webroot path so that any change in the files you are working is available to the apache running in the container.
+This command will start a PHP:7.3 container and link your working directory to the server *webroot* path so that any change in the files you are working is available to the apache running in the container.

 Lets open a browser pointing to our running container: